 In comparison with the first and second versions, the third edition contains variations as follows:

 - A change at the end of the 7th scene—in Herman's part the last eight bars were changed before the chorus; a new text: "Ah how I love you my angel" is presented over the love theme sounding at the same time in the orchestra.

 - The Brindisi was transposed into B-flat, and because of that the modulatory transitions before and after the aria were changed as well.
 Besides these changes, Tchaikovsky added one extra bar into the accompaniment in each verse after the words "Let the unlucky weep".
 This addition was apparently made after a request by the performers to make Herman's part easier .

-An arrangement for two pianos, made by Eduard Langer, appeared in print in October 1890.
+An arrangement for solo piano (2 hands), made by Eduard Langer, appeared in print in October 1890.

-Tchaikovsky's manuscript full score is the Central Music Library of the Mariinsky Theatre in Saint Petersburg (VII.1.4.154), while his vocal-piano arrangement is preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+Tchaikovsky's manuscript full score is the Central Music Library of the Mariinsky Theatre in Saint Petersburg (VII.1.4.154), while his vocal-piano reduction is preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 43) [view].

-An autograph fragment of the full score of Tomsky's Ballad (Act I, No. 5), containing only the last five bars, is also preserved in the Glinka National Museum Consortium of Musical Culture (ф.
+An autograph fragment of the full score of Tomsky's Ballad (Act I, No. 5), containing only the last five bars, is also preserved in the Russian National Museum of Music (ф.
 88, No. 202) [view].

 Throughout the whole opera the composer referred to materials that were reminiscent of a characteristic way of life of the period.
 He studied operatic scores by Salieri, Grétry, and Astatitt , as well as folk songs collections of the eighteenth century.
 The following uses of earlier material have been identified: